notakey/wordpress-two-factor/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Enable Two-Factor Authentication using Notakey Authenticator mobile application.
+Reduce friction and improve security of Two-Factor Authentication using push-based Notakey Authenticator mobile application.

+== Description ==

 Users with enabled Notakey authentication provider will be sent authentication request to registered mobile device (phone, tablet) after entering a valid username and password.

-== Description ==

 This plugin requires Wordpress [Two-Factor](https://wordpress.org/plugins/two-factor/) plugin, that provides base authentication framework.
 After installing and configuring both plugins, an additional authentication provider will be added to provider list.
 To register a mobile device for Notakey authentication, use the "Two-Factor Options" section under "Users" → "Your Profile".
 Install "Notakey Authenticator" and scan provided QR code with Notakey app and enter required details for device registeration.